tmenguy/ha-solcast-solar/README.md

 ### Dampening configuration

 It is possible to configure periodic dampening values to account for shading.
-This may be configured by automation or the integration configuration for total dampening (hourly dampening only in configuration).
-Per-site and per-half hour dampening is also possible by using service calls (but not in the itegration `CONFIGURE` dialogue).
+This may be configured by automation or the integration configuration for total dampening (overall hourly dampening only in configuration).

+Dampening is applied to future forecasts whenever a forecast is fetched, so forecast history retains the dampening that had been applied at the time.
+(Note that this method of applying dampening to keep historical dampening levels is introduced in v4.1.9.)

+Per-site and per-half hour dampening is possible only by using service calls or modifying a dampening configration file.
+See below.

 [<img src="https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/reconfig.png">](https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/reconfig.png)